HelloEvenZhang/even_blog/README.md

 # Project Name

-A personal blog owned by EvenZhang, built using Ruby on Rails 7.1, Bootstrap, and PostgreSQL.
+A personal blog owned by EvenZhang, built using Ruby on Rails 7.1, and PostgreSQL.

 ## Getting Started
 To get started with this project, clone the repository and install the necessary dependencies: